Industry Practices, Processes and Techniques Adopted in Education – Supporting innovative teaching and learning practice

 Edited by Kathryn MacCallum and David Parsons

-We are seeking chapter proposals for our forthcoming edited book, “Industry Practices, Processes and Techniques Adopted in Education – Supporting innovative teaching and learning practice” to be published by Springer in late 2021.
+Our forthcoming edited book, “Industry Practices, Processes and Techniques Adopted in Education – Supporting innovative teaching and learning practice” is due to be published by Springer in late 2021.

 The Focus of the Book

 Over the past few years, there has been an increasing number of concepts and practices that have been developed in industry but have subsequently been applied in educational contexts to support teaching and learning.
 This link between industry-based ideas and their application in education has enabled educators to develop engaging, collaborative, and creative learning environments, as well as better preparing their students for an increasingly complex and dynamic global environment.
 These industry-based practices include examples such as lean thinking from the motor industry, agile methods from software development, design thinking from product development, hacker/makerspaces from maker communities, crowdsourcing from business innovation (along with wider ideas around entrepreneurship and enterprise), and a range of industry-based models of change and leadership.

 The aim of this book is to provide a single source of reference for educators interested in understanding how these ideas have been adapted into different educational contexts and therefore help them to draw these into their own practice.
 We are inviting chapters from educators, researchers, and practitioners, who have integrated industry-based ideas into their teaching to explore how these concepts and practices have supported the creation of effective learning environments.
 Through this exploration, the book will enable wider engagement and critical analysis into the application of these practices for the development of collaborative and creative learning environments.